Sietenred/Sietenred/README.md

 ### Hi :wave:

 I am a Full Stack Developer Student - Specialized in Frontend MEAN Stack.
 Also in every new technology that is making our lives easier!
-- 🧩 I’m currently learning Data Structures and Algorithms
+- 🧩 I’m currently learning Data Structures and Algorithms.
 - 🌍 I’m looking to collaborate on a PWA - Apps - and Webs projects.
 -  <img src="https://icons.iconarchive.com/icons/wikipedia/flags/48/VE-Venezuela-Flag-icon.png" width="15"/>     I'm from Venezuela, but now, i'm living in Spain  <img src="https://icons.iconarchive.com/icons/custom-icon-design/flat-europe-flag/64/Spain-icon.png" width="15"/>
-- 🚀 I hope you can enjoy my code and it will help you, God bless you
+- 🚀 I hope you can enjoy my code and it will help you.